CodeSeoul/nodejs-course/lesson2/README.md

 HTTP server listens or waits for requests from clients and return responses.

 ## Develop Our First HTTP Server

-Our first server always returns "Hello World".
+Our first server always respons with "Hello World".

 ### 1. Import Required Module
 Use the `require` directive to load the `http` module and store the returned HTTP instance into an http variable.